hyperion-project/hyperion.ng/docs/docs/en/json/Control.md

   "priority":50,
   "origin":"My Fancy App"
 }
-// Example: Set effect Rainbow swirl for 1 seconds with overwritten agrument
+// Example: Set 'Rainbow swirl' effect for 1 second with overridden agrument
-// Each effect has different agruments inside the args property that can be overwritten
+// Each effect has different agruments inside the args property that can be overridden.
-// WARNING: We highly recommend to use the effects configurator instead.
-As you can send wrong values and the effect can crash/ behave strange
+// WARNING: We highly recommend using the effects configurator in the UI instead.
+Sending invalid values may cause the effect to misbehave or crash.
 {
   "command":"effect",
   "effect":{